 This week on The True Fashion Journal we're featuring the guest writer Alice from The HAI Blog, here to tell you everything you need to know about why you should be looking for organic cotton over regular cotton when purchasing clothes.

-"This week we have collaborated with Fabric For Freedom in order to highlight the importance of going organic with your cotton.
-Fabric For Freedom’s goal is to show that sustainable fashion doesn’t have to be boring, ugly and ‘beige’ (although in beige’s defense, it can actually look very chic).
+"This week we have collaborated with Fanfare in order to highlight the importance of going organic with your cotton.
+Fanfare’s goal is to show that sustainable fashion doesn’t have to be boring, ugly and ‘beige’ (although in beige’s defense, it can actually look very chic).
 Their website is a hub for beaut, stylish garms as well as everyday essentials like reusable organic cotton pads, cotton rounds, grocery bags, cotton bras, cotton pjs, the list goes on.
 (My personal fave being the navy jumper with the tie back).
 All made from organic cotton!

 There are so many reasons why organic cotton is far better than standard cotton let me explain why.